amish-mishra/fruitflies_stats/README.md

 # Data and Code
 This repository hosts the data, code, and statistical analyses for an experiment on analyzing the effects of gene interactions on the wingscores of fruitflies.

+The statistical analyses of the data can be read in the [final output pdf](/fruitflies_stats.pdf)

 The main files are
 - dataset in `.xlsx` format
 - `R` code in `.rmd` file to reproduce the statistical analyses from the dataset
 - the output pdf showing the relevant `R` code chunks with the output and interpretations.